samuelolteanu/esphome-pellet-stove-controller/README.md

 - Can be tested with cold hardware or simply no hwardware, just a flashed ESP.

 Disclaimer:
-IT HAS THE POTENTIAL TO BURN DOWN YOUR HOUSE OR EVEN WORSE AND I WILL NOT BE RESPOSIBLE FOR IT IN ANY WAY.
+IT HAS THE POTENTIAL TO BURN DOWN YOUR HOUSE OR EVEN WORSE AND I WILL NOT BE RESPONSIBLE FOR IT IN ANY WAY.

 Hardware used:
  - Sensors: